-According to a 2016 survey, close to half of the students at Boise State describe themselves as food insecure, or not knowing where their next meal will come from because of financial strain.
+According to a 2016 survey,* more than 40 percent of the students at Boise State describe themselves as food insecure, or not knowing where their next meal will come from because of financial strain.
 At the same time, catered events on campus often have leftover food that goes to waste if no one’s there to claim it.

 Bronco BEAM, a just-released app created by GIMMworks, the College of Innovation and Design team that works on tech solutions for social issues, aims to solve both problems.